ShivaniSadani/superstore-sales-dashboard/README.md

 ## 🚀 How to Use
 1. Download the `.twbx` file
-2. Open in Tableau Public or Desktop
+2. Open it in Tableau Public or Desktop
-3. Explore and interact with the dashboard
+3. Explore the customer-focused insights interactively

 ---

 ## 📌 Purpose
-Created to demonstrate retail analytics and interactive dashboard design using Tableau.
-Ideal for business insights, data storytelling, and portfolio showcasing.
+Created to showcase customer-focused sales analytics and dashboard storytelling using Tableau.
+Ideal for understanding buying patterns and segment behavior.